agrant12/headlines/README.md

 Setup
 -------
 First, you must visit https://newsapi.org/, to sign up for an account.
 Once signed up, you will provided with an api key, that you then must use to set in the config.py file.
-Once you key is in place, navigate to the news folder and run "chalice local" to launch the application.
+Also in the config file set the app_url variable to the root url the application will reside.
+Once your key and app_url are set, navigate to the news folder and run "chalice local" to launch the application.

 Navigate to the news folder and run 'pip install -r requirements.txt' to install required packages into your enviroment.
 Then run 'chalice local' to launch the app locally.